AmigaLabs/clib4/README.md

 If you want to use the shared version remember to pack your OS4 software with all CLib2 shared objects othwerwise the elf loader will try to load objects from SOBJS: and it will load newlib one.
 Don't overwrite SOBJS: files with your Clib2 files othwerise OS4 most probably will not load or you could have problems running software!

+### Optimized AMCC functions

+Some functions like (memchr, memcmp, memcpy and some other) are optimized for SAM440 and SAM460.
+Feel free to add other CPU versions

 ### Shared objects

-Shared objects **are working** also with clib2 (there is an example under test_programs/dlopen folder). using dlopen/dlsym will not crash anymore however due a bug on `libgcc.so` you have to use the static version.
-Don't use the flag -static-libgcc because it isn't working too.
-Just remove (or move somewhere) libgcc.so so the linker will use the static one.
+Shared objects **are working** also with clib2 (there is an example under test_programs/dlopen folder). using dlopen/dlsym will not crash anymore however there is a bug in `libstdc++.so`.
+So if you want to use libstdc++ it is better to remove it and link against the static version.
-If you are compiling linking with C++ it is better to remove `libstdc++.so` too and add -lgcc_eh othweriswe .so is linked against it will not work.

 ### Large file support